 It is common for homeowners who replace windows to start having condensation on the inside suddenly.
-It’s usually because they now have airtight windows, making it difficult for excess humidity to escape.
-As mentioned above, condensation indicates that you have excess moisture in your home.
+It’s usually because you now have airtight windows, making it difficult for excess humidity to escape.

-Old windows are often draughty, allowing excess humidity to escape through the cracks.
+Older windows are usually draughty, allowing excess humidity to escape through the cracks.
 Moreover, the previous windows may not have been made with energy-efficient materials.
 Natural Resources Canada offers more details on the causes of condensation.

-If condensation occurs between the panes of window glass, then you have a problem.
-This is uncommon but could be due to a faulty window seal that’s allowing moisture in.
-Contact us, and we will assess the situation for a solution.
+Condensation should not occur between the panes of window glass and could be due to a faulty window seal that’s allowing moisture in.
+Please contact us at Forest City Window & Door Ltd. and we will assess the situation for a solution.

-Constant airflow across glass surfaces help keep them warmer.
+Constant airflow across glass surfaces helps keep them warmer.
 That’s why vents and electric baseboards are typically located beneath windows.